-What is Ketogenic Diet Therapy?
+What is the Ketogenic Diet Therapy?

 The ketogenic diet is designed to force the body to use fat as an energy source instead of glucose.
-When fat is broken down for energy it produces a compound known as ketones.
+When fat is broken down for energy it produces compounds known as ketones.
+These ketones are thought to exert an anti-epileptic effect in the brain.

 The diet has been used for nearly 100 years and has been shown to be effective in half of children who trial the diet.1